Feelings Chart for Kids – What Is It and How to Use It

 Sometimes, adults fail to define their moods and the emotions they feel.
 If it is hard for us to understand ourselves, children have double the trouble talking about their inner world.
 Fortunately, there are lots of tools to explain basic things.
 A feelings chart for children is exactly what you need.
 And the best news is that you don’t need anything special to start using it immediately.

 A child should define his emotional state for a reason.
 Kids tend to show their moods in a non-polite way.
 They are moody or whiny, and it is bad.
 To deal with the problem, you should know its “name”.
 Therefore, it would be better if a kid says, “I am disappointed because my parents make more time for my sister than me”.
 The keyword here is disappointed.
 Explain each emotion with a “how are you feeling chart”.
 It’ll help kids in the long run.

 All feelings are a result of something.
 To understand the trigger that evokes feelings, a child has to give it a name.
-Is it jealousy or self-disappointment, fear, or shame?
+Is it jealousy, self-disappointment, fear, or shame?
 It is a complex topic.
 You should do your best to explain it on a very easy level.
-You may use a simple printable poster with feelings examples.
+You may use a simple printable poster with examples of feelings.
 Let me show you how it works.